QeyLogger/OpenCv-Camera-Detection/README.md

 Numpy : pip install numpy

-OpenCv : https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv # Make sure to check whether you have have 32 or 64 bit Os.
+OpenCv : https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv # Make sure to check whether you have have 32 or 64 bit Os. if that doesn't work ^ install the official executable : https://opencv.org/releases.html ( Release 2.4.13.6 )

 Math ( Should be preinstalled ) if not simply : pip install Math.